top of page

 HOW IS IT DONE?

-The reconstruction process began by loading all available photographs of each sculpture into 3D image planes within the software, serving as reference guides from different angles.
-A semi-transparent digital clay form was then shaped to match the silhouettes, highlights, and contours shown in the images.
-This method allowed the creation of a digital model closely aligned with Boccioni’s original intent.
+The reconstruction process begins by loading all available photographs of each sculpture into 3D image planes within the digital sculpting software, serving as reference guides from different angles.
+A semi-transparent digital clay form is then shaped to match the silhouettes, highlights, and contours shown in the images.
+This method allows the creation of a digital model very closely aligned with Boccioni’s original intent.
+Due to the limited number of photographs and the interpretive decisions required, AI or machine learning approaches are not suitable for this project.

 FULL-SIZE 3D PRINTING